squidfunk/mkdocs-material/docs/reference/icons-emojis.md

 }
 ```

-Then, add the CSS class to the icon:
+Then, simply add the CSS class to the icon.

 <style>
   @keyframes heart {